spiliot/jeehellrmp/Readme.md

 ![Menu](http://i66.tinypic.com/28ji0cy.png)

  - Always on Top: Sets the window over every other window
- - Rotate Clockwise/Counterclockwise: Something obvious will happen (sorry)
+ - Rotate Clockwise/Counterclockwise: The obvious will happen
  - Lock Position: The window title and resize border will disappear and you won't be able to move the window
  - Keep Proportions: Maintains the original panel proportions.
 Disable to allow stretching to window size
  - Jeehell colors: If you prefer the lighter panel color that the other Jeehell panels have I won't blame you